joanms/simon-game/README.md

 ## Deployment

+I deployed the project to GitHub as folows:

+1. I navigated to the repository in GitHub.
+2. I clicked on Settings
+3. I scrolled down to GitHub Pages and selected the master branch as the source
+4. I clicked Save.
+5.
-I deployed the project to GitHub.
-I navigated to the repository in GitHub, clicked on Settings, scrolled down to GitHub Pages, selected the master branch as the source and clicked Save.
-There are no differences between the deployed version and the development version.
+The procedure worked without any errors, and there are no differences between the deployed version and the development version.

 ## Credits
 ### Audio